danydol/my-project/README.md

 ## 📝 License

+This project is proprietary and confidential software owned by Deploy.AI.
+All rights reserved.

+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.
+For licensing inquiries, please contact legal@deploy-ai.com.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full terms and conditions.

 ## 🙏 Acknowledgments